 How much can I realistically save by switching health insurance in Switzerland?

 Savings vary by canton, age, and your current plan.
 The largest combined reductions come from moving from a Standard model with a low deductible to a restricted model (Telmed or Hausarzt) with a higher deductible.
 In expensive premium cantons such as Zurich or Geneva, a healthy adult can save CHF 150–250 per month.
-Actual figures depend on your canton and the specific providers available.
+For canton-specific figures, use the comparison at Expat-Savvy.ch.

 Robert Kolar